sheygildas/-Lift-_and_Shift_Local_App_Setup_to_AWS/README.md

 ### :bulb: Launch Instances with user data

-- Note: Launching  Instances with user data  may take some time.
-If you SSH into the server and the user data is not yet provision, you can check the process 'ps -ef' to see if the process to provision user data has started or failed.
-If the process has started, wait for sometime and check with 'systemctl status' '<service_name>' command again.
+- Note: Launching  Instances with `user data`  may take some time.
+If you `SSH` into the server and the `user data` is not yet provision, you can check the process `ps -ef` to see if the process to provision user data has started or failed.
+If the process has started, wait for sometime and check with `systemctl status` `<service_name>` command again.

 #### Provision DB Instance